chensational/MatrixMap/README.md

 # MatrixMap

-A JavaScript class that extends the built-in `Array` class and adds a `keyMap` for efficient key-based lookups.
+MatrixMap is a JavaScript class that extends the built-in `Array` class, augmented with an efficient keyMap for O(1) key-based lookups.
+It keeps the keyMap automatically synchronized with array operations.

 ## Features

-*   Extends the built-in `Array` class
+* Extends the built-in `Array` class with all native methods.
-*   Adds a `keyMap` for efficient key-based lookups
+* Maintains an internal keyMap updated on modifications.
-*   Overrides several methods of the `Array` class to keep the `keyMap` in sync with the array
+* Supports custom key fields (defaults to `_id`).
-*   MIT License
+* Provides fast lookup with the `getByKey` method.

 ## Installation